 This is the moment, the moment of all moments, the dream that I have dreamed of my entire life.
 I have found my way at last.

 I have found my life’s calling.
-I have heeded the Call of the Dragon.
-I am living the life of a Draconian mage on the Left Hand Path.
+I have heeded the Call of the path of the gods and demons.
+I am living the life of a sorceress and mage on the Left Hand Path.
 It is real.
 It is all real.
 And it is the life I have always dreamed of for myself.

 A life that is based upon magic.